 ELR 804.
 STATISTICS FOR EDUCATIONAL RESEARCH.
-Application, computation and interpretation of correlation and test of significance techniques.
-3 (F)
+Application, computation, and interpretation of correlation and test of significance techniques.
+Pre/corequisite: ELR 702.
+3 (F,S)

 ELR 805.
 EDUCATIONAL RESEARCH WRITING.
 This course focuses on advanced analysis and evaluation of current research studies and writing research proposals.
 Prerequisites: ELR 702 and full admission to the doctoral program.
 Corequisite or prerequisite: ELR 804.
 3 (S)